 Make a Toast

 There’s never a bad excuse to pop open a bottle of bubbly in my book, and your engagement is one of the best out there.
 Snap a shot of you and your other half making your first toast as fiancés—bonus points if it’s a Boomerang.

 As much as I love a good original engagement announcement, there’s something to be said for classic poses; after all, they’re used (sometimes overused) for a good reason.
 Check out our Pinterest board for fail-proof announcements that never fall out of style.

 Write It Out

-As always, RegistryFinder is here for you every step of the way during your planning, from finding your perfect wedding day accessories to helping you quiet the bridezilla inside should she want to make an appearance.
+As always, RegistryFinder is here for you every step of the way during your planning- from the cutest way to ask your bridesmaids to tips on quieting the bridezilla inside (should she want to make an appearance).
 And when it comes time to set up your wedding gift registry, we’re here to get you started with the Ultimate Wedding Registry Checklist!
 And don’t forget to direct your guests to RegistryFinder.com, where they can find all your registries in one convenient place.

 Not quite ready to share the happy news?
 Pin this post for later!